More than Drilling: 5 Types of Appropriate Water Technology

 Determining the Appropriate Technology

-After rehabilitating any existing wells in the district, Lifewater works with individual communities in need of safe water to measure things like population, distance traveled, and queuing time to make sure everyone in the village is served.
+After rehabilitating existing wells in a district that have the potential to meet our standards and serve people with safe water, Lifewater works with communities to measure population, distance traveled, and queuing time.
+The purpose is to make sure everyone in the village is served.

-“The situation in each village is unique.
-We work to identify the best natural water resources available within a community to determine what is most appropriate and desired,” Dr. Pamela Crane-Hoover, Lifewater’s Chief of WASH Engineering, said.
-“For example, in some of the areas we serve, there are natural springs, and the communities prefer these over wells, and so we work to protect the springs to provide safe drinking water.
-By using appropriate technology, we are able to meet community needs as well as promote sustainability.”
+“The situation in each village is unique; we work to identify the best natural water resources available within a community to determine what is most appropriate and desired,” Dr. Pamela Crane-Hoover, Lifewater’s Chief of WASH Engineering, said.
+“I some of the areas we serve, there are natural springs, and the communities prefer these over wells, and so we work to protect the springs to provide safe drinking water.”

-While the types of water sources may vary, the schools and communities we serve share a common reality: access to safe water is essential for people to live, work, worship, and make a way out of poverty.
+While the types of water sources may vary, the schools, communities, and health facilities we serve share a common reality: access to safe water is essential for people to live, work, worship, and make a way out of poverty.